zenonine/navi/navi/README.md

 * `context.navi.relativeTo(['details'])`: navigate to relative URL.
 If current URL is `products/1`, the destination URL will be `/products/1/details`.

+Beside the API to navigate by URL, you can also update your widget state (or multiple widget states) to rebuild the widgets.
+It will rebuild the needed stacks and update URL accordingly.

 * TODOs:
   * `context.navi.stack(ProductsStackMarker()).to(['2', 'overview'])`: navigate to relative URL starting from current URL of the given stack.
 If current URL is `my/path/to/products/1/details` and `ProductsStack` URL